ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ca.md

 > [!success]
 >
-> If you have forgotten the password for accessing your FTP storage space, change it using our guide “[Changing the password for accessing your web hosting plan’s FTP storage space](/pages/web_cloud/web_hosting/ftp_change_password)”.
+> If you have forgotten the password for accessing your FTP storage space, change it using our guide “[Changing an FTP user password](/pages/web_cloud/web_hosting/ftp_change_password)”.
 >

 As every website is unique, there is no universal straightforward method for getting them online.
-However, in our documentation, we provide tips on the changes you will need to make to your OVHcloud Web Hosting plan: [How to get my website online](/pages/web_cloud/web_hosting/hosting_how_to_get_my_website_online).
+However, in our documentation, we provide tips on the changes you will need to make to your OVHcloud Web Hosting plan: [How to get my website online](/pages/web_cloud/web_hosting/hosting_how_to_get_my_website_online){.external}.
 Once you have set up your website in this way, follow the remaining steps below.

 ### Step 3: Create your email addresses